lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verse 3** (last clause).

-1\.God is leisurely in his haste: "he walketh, "etc.
+1\.
+God is leisurely in his haste: "he walketh, "etc.

-2\.God is swift even in his slackness: "he walketh on the wings of the wind."
+2\.
+God is swift even in his slackness: "he walketh on the wings of the wind."

-3\.The practical conclusions are that there is time enough for the divine purposes but none for our trifling; and that we should both wait with patience for the victory of his cause and hasten it by holy activity.
+3\.
+The practical conclusions are that there is time enough for the divine purposes but none for our trifling; and that we should both wait with patience for the victory of his cause and hasten it by holy activity.

 **Verse 4. **

-1\.The Nature of Angels Spirits.
+1\.
+The Nature of Angels Spirits.

-2\.The Lord of Angels.
+2\.
+The Lord of Angels.
 "Who maketh, "etc. What must Iris own spirituality be who maketh spirits?

-3\.The ministry of Angels.
+3\.
+The ministry of Angels.

 (a) Their office: "ministers."